Daz4ever/grillber/README.md

-MVP
+##MVP
 We wanted to create Grillber to be a basic, yet fully functional grill rental app and decided the following features were necessary to achieve that goal:
-	•	Responsive, professional front-end site - First impressions are critical, so we knew that front-end design was essential for presenting Grillber.
+  * Responsive, professional front-end site - First impressions are critical, so we knew that front-end design was essential for presenting Grillber.
 The main page features an intuitive layout with sidebar navigation for desktop browsing top navbar for mobile navigation.
 It also includes sections covering the basics of product overview and grill reservation, as well as links to the login and rental pages.
 We also tested the design to ensure a seamless, mobile experience wherein we minimized the links on the navigation bar.
-	•	Database designed to handle reservations -
+  * Database designed to handle reservations -
-	•	Calendar and grill buttons - We used a jQuery UI calendar to allow our customers to select a date.
+  * Calendar and grill buttons - We used a jQuery UI calendar to allow our customers to select a date.
 The date is passed to the database as a query which returns available grill sizes that populate on the website as buttons.

-Stretch Goals
+##Stretch Goals
 We were able to meet one of our stretch goals: Adding Stripe as a payment method.
 On further iterations of Grillber, we would implement the following:
-	•	Option to buy add-on packages - These packages would include items such as food, tents, turf pads, and chairs to supplement customer events like tailgating or parties.
+  * Option to buy add-on packages - These packages would include items such as food, tents, turf pads, and chairs to supplement customer events like tailgating or parties.
-	•	Delivery - The reservation system would handle scheduling for the delivery of grills with the possibility of scheduling grill pick-ups as well.
+  * Delivery - The reservation system would handle scheduling for the delivery of grills with the possibility of scheduling grill pick-ups as well.
-	•	Social media integration - Setting up Grillber on sites such as Facebook, Twitter, and Instagram to allow customers to share stories and images of Grillber experiences.
+  * Social media integration - Setting up Grillber on sites such as Facebook, Twitter, and Instagram to allow customers to share stories and images of Grillber experiences.
-	•	Subscribe to promotions - Send a periodical newsletter with current promotions and sales, while also integrating social media narratives to promote Grillber.
+  * Subscribe to promotions - Send a periodical newsletter with current promotions and sales, while also integrating social media narratives to promote Grillber.
-	•	Owner search page - Allowing the owner to quickly navigate through the owner portal by implementing a search function.
+  * Owner search page - Allowing the owner to quickly navigate through the owner portal by implementing a search function.
-	•	Confirmation email - Currently, flash alerts and rendered pages alert a customer as to the transactions on the site.
+  * Confirmation email - Currently, flash alerts and rendered pages alert a customer as to the transactions on the site.
 Confirmation emails would be sent to the user upon reservation and payment of a selected grill.
-	•	Peer to peer rentals - Allowing for users to rent their grill on other users on Grillber, similar to the model of Airbnb.
+  * Peer to peer rentals - Allowing for users to rent their grill on other users on Grillber, similar to the model of Airbnb.
-	•	Additional styling - Create a fully functional, one page website where the logins and rentals are handled on the main page.
+  * Additional styling - Create a fully functional, one page website where the logins and rentals are handled on the main page.

-Contributors
+##Contributors

-Jason Campbell
+  * Jason Campbell
-Keyur Patel
+  * Keyur Patel
-Dominic Zenon
+  * Dominic Zenon
-Autumn Coleman
+  * Autumn Coleman